French Louisiana: French Louisiana, district of New France

 Following the Louisiana Purchase and the Governance Act, the vast territory of colonial French Louisiana became part of the United States.
-While the political entity of French Louisiana ceased to exist, French language, culture, and identity persisted, particularly concentrated in the southern part of the present-day state of Louisiana, Despite American governance, southern Louisiana remained francophone, dominated by diverse French and French Creole communities, including white Creoles, Cajuns, free people of colour, and the enslaved.
+While the political entity of French Louisiana ceased to exist, French language, culture, and identity persisted, particularly concentrated in the southern part of the present-day state of Louisiana, Despite American governance, southern Louisiana remained francophone, dominated by diverse French and French Creole communities, including white Creoles, Cajuns, creole free people of colour, and French speaking enslaved people.
 This region, which is often referred to today as "French Louisiana" or "Cajun Country" and "Creole Country", is known for its cultural heritage.
 "Creole and Cajun culture are unique examples of Louisiana’s eclectic history”.
 Modern French Louisiana is separate from the historical administrative district that once stretched across the American Midwest.